 3. Don’t Worry About Status

-The biggest misconception in hockey today is that if you aren’t playing AAA, you’re going nowhere.
+The biggest misconception with youth hockey parents today is that if your kid isn’t playing AAA hockey, they’re going nowhere.
 I hear it all the time: parents stressing because their kid got cut from the AAA team.
-It’s the obsession with the letters in rep hockey.
+It’s the obsession with the letters in rec hockey.
 It’s a ridiculous fixation with status.

 The fact is, kids are going to develop at different stages.
 The child who dominates at the Atom (Squirt) level isn’t necessarily the kid who dominates in Bantam, Midget or Junior.
 In fact, that 10-year-old prodigy may decide to quit playing hockey within three or four years.
 Most of the kids who dominate at early ages are the bigger kids who are just physically stronger than everyone else.
 Within a couple of years, everyone else catches up and then it might be someone else who emerges.